nlamirault/scame/CONTRIBUTING.md

 * Use the same coding conventions as the rest of the project.
 * Verify your Emacs Lisp code with `checkdoc`.
 * Open a [pull request][4] that relates to *only* one subject with a clear title and description in grammatically correct, complete sentences.
+(Target branch must be *develop* branch).

 [1]: https://github.com/nlamirault/scame/issues